 Each year, we see students in this group who approach us for improving their SAT scores - several come to us after having attended one or two other other SAT prep programs.
 In virtually all such cases, the concerned student has one or more weaknesses in the following areas:

-- Their mathematical problem solving skills are weak and knowledge is rusty or incomplete.
+Their mathematical problem solving skills are weak and knowledge is rusty or incomplete.
+They are unable to solve even simple word problems.

 These students need an analysis and identification of key weaknesses and they need to be convinced of the weaknesses.
 Having done well in school (GPA > 3.7) they are at a loss as to why they performed so poorly on the SAT.
 They often believe that their SAT scores cannot increase significantly.
-With adequate guidance, training and mastery of new approaches their scores can increase significantly.
+With adequate guidance, training and mastery of new approaches to problem solving and critical reading, their scores can increase significantly.
 After the score increase, they easily recognize that their prior approach (often one of eliminating wrong answers) was seriously flawed.

 Many such such students used to scrutinize the answer choices rather than focus on understanding the question, selecting the best method for solving it, and producing correct answer quickly.
 If you fall in this category and would like to embark on the journey to revamp your problem solving skills and scores, please contact us.